dyninst/dyninst/.github/README.md

 **outputs**
 - **all**
-  All OS names as a JSON array of strings.
+  All OS names as a JSON array of strings
 - **latest**
-  The most-recent supported version of each OS as a JSON array of strings.
+  The most-recent supported version of each OS as a JSON array of strings

 ---